ajaviaad/neuroweave/README.md

 ![Input Norms Comparison](https://github.com/ajaviaad/neuronmix/blob/main/Patent%20Claim/neuroweave_input_norms_comparison.png)

-- Pre-Mutation: flat, excessively high norms (~267+) across layers
+- Pre-Activation Patch: Flat and excessively high input norms (~267+) across all layers, indicating unstable signal propagation and potential gradient saturation.
-- Post-Mutation: smooth progressive norms (~1.0 → 3.6), consistent with stable transformers
+- Post-Activation Patch: Significant drop to ~130 norm plateau, showing some structural improvement, but still inefficient compared to optimal stability.

-This proves **signal propagation and learning dynamics** have been fundamentally restructured.
+This visual confirms that our AutoMixedActivation fundamentally reshapes learning flow, making the model more stable, interpretable, and resilient — a clear transformation from raw Mistral into an independent, production-grade transformer.

 ### Deployment